malachyb/stupid-robot/README.md

 Gives a list of commands, use &help \[command] to get a description of a specific command

 ## Fortune
-Gives you a fortune as spoken by a cow
+Gives you a fortune as spoken by a gnu

 ## Lenny
 Gives a random Lenny face